Rose injury casts major cloud over Bulls win

 (Reuters) - Chicago and Miami opened the National Basketball Association post-season with comfortable wins on Saturday but the Bulls paid a steep price for their victory when Derrick Rose was ruled out for the rest of the season with a knee injury.

-There were smiles all around in Miami as the Heat, led by 32 points from LeBron James, scorched the New York Knicks 100-67 in the opening game of their best-of-seven Eastern Conference series.
+There were smiles all around in Miami as the Heat, led by 32 points from LeBron James, scorched the New York Knicks 100-67 to take control of their best-of-seven Eastern conference series.

 But few were smiling in Chicago after watching Rose crumple to the floor in pain late in the Bulls’ 103-91 win over the Philadelphia 76ers.

-Meanwhile, the favored Oklahoma City Thunder needed Kevin Durant’s last-second shot to defeat the reigning champion Dallas Mavericks 99-98 in the West, and the Orlando Magic opened their Eastern series with an 81-77 triumph over the Indiana Pacers.

-Two hours after the game ended, the Bulls said the All-Star guard’s season was over because of a torn anterior cruciate ligament.
+Two hours after the game ended, the Bulls announced the All-Star guard’s season was over because of a torn anterior cruciate ligament.

-He eased some of that concern as he scored a game-high 23 points while adding nine rebounds and nine assists but the health of the league’s most valuable player was again at the forefront of conversation when he landed awkwardly on his left leg and crashed to the ground late in the game.
+He eased some of that concern as he poured in a game-high 23 points while adding nine rebounds and nine assists but the health of the league’s most valuable player was again front and center when he landed awkwardly on his left knee and crashed to the ground late in the game.

 Medical staff rushed onto the court and examined Rose for several minutes before he was helped to the locker room.

-Afterwards, Bulls coach Tom Thibodeau was questioned on why Rose was even in the game with two minutes to play and Chicago holding a double-digit lead.
+Afterwards, Bulls coach Tom Thibodeau was questioned on why Rose was even in the game with two minutes to play and Chicago hold a double-digit lead.

 ”I do not work backward like you guys,“ Thibodeau told reporters. ”The score was going the other way.
 He’s got to play.